mevalerio/marche-regional-election-simulator/README.md

 ## 📋 Overview

 This project simulates the complex seat distribution process for the Marche Regional Council, implementing the most current version of the electoral law with all amendments as applied in the 2025 election cycle.
-The complete legal text is included in this repository as `Leggi e regolamenti regionali - Consiglio regionale delle Marche (1).pdf`.
+The complete legal text is included in this repository as `LR_27_2004_Marche_Electoral_Law.pdf`.

 ### Key Legal Framework

 - **Base Law**: L.R.
 27/2004, Articles 18-19 (Marche Regional Electoral Law)
 - **Version**: As amended and applied for the 2025 regional election
-- **Full Text**: Available in `Leggi e regolamenti regionali - Consiglio regionale delle Marche (1).pdf`
+- **Full Text**: Available in `LR_27_2004_Marche_Electoral_Law.pdf`
 - **Implementation**: Strict compliance with legal provisions as written

 ### Electoral Mechanisms Implemented